KaushalThakkar/ReactDocument/ES6/Es6.md

 const person = new Person();
 person.printMyName();
 person.printGender();

 ```
 >Output (In Console)
 ```javascript
 Jack
 female
 ```
-- **No cunstructor, No super keyword, No this keyword.
+- **No constructor, No super keyword, No this keyword.
 It's ES6 syntax for class.**